Typing Math in Microsoft Word

 Microsoft Word's equation tool can recognize handwritten mathematics and convert it to typewritten mathematics.
 If you can write on your screen with a stylus or with your finger, or if you are adept enough to write using your mouse, press Insert + Equation or ALT + EQUALS, then select Ink Equation from the Tools group.

-Hand-write the desired math in the yellow box and look at the preview box.
+Hand-write the desired math in the yellow input area and look at the preview pane.
 You can change your input with the Write, Erase, Select and Correct, and Clear tools.
 (You can even erase or select/correct one character at a time!)
 When you are done writing, select Insert and the equation will appear in the main document.
 You can also edit after insertion within the standard equation box.
 Three examples of handwritten equations and previewed typewritten output are shown below.

-5. Keystrokes for common math symbols and functions
+5. Math AutoCorrect codes for common math symbols and functions

-In the alphabetical list below, you can find manual keystroke commands for many common math symbols and functions in Microsoft Word.
-These commands can be used by those who are sighted or visually impaired as an alternative to navigating the equation toolbar.
-Each of these commands can be used after pressing ALT + EQUALS, which opens Word's equation tool and creates a box to enter mathematical input.
+In the alphabetical list below, you can find Math AutoCorrect codes for many common math symbols and functions in Microsoft Word.
+AutoCorrect codes are successive keystrokes, recognized by Microsoft Word, which produce another character or set of characters.
+Math AutoCorrect codes can be used as an alternative to navigating the equation toolbar.
+These Math AutoCorrect codes can be typed within Word's equation tool, which can be accessed by pressing ALT + EQUALS.
 Make sure that you also read the instructions above on exiting the equation tool to resume typing regular text.

-The Conversions group of the equation toolbar should be set to Unicode for the full list of commands to work; Unicode should be the default unless you have changed it.
+The Conversions group of the equation toolbar should be set to Unicode for the full list of Math AutoCorrect codes to work; Unicode should be the default unless you have changed it.

 The list below is not exhaustive.
-To find additional keystroke commands, see the section on discovering other equation tool commands.
-If the commands in the list are not working for you, see the section on troubleshooting keystroke commands.
+To find additional Math AutoCorrect codes — and to find out about a similar list which is organized by subject — see the section on discovering additional Math Autocorrect codes.
+If the keystrokes in the list are not working for you, see the section on troubleshooting for Math AutoCorrect codes.

-Note for JAWS screen reader users: When encountering keystroke commands and instructions to produce sample equations, you may want to use the left and right arrows to step through one character at a time to make sure that each character is properly understood.
-Also note that a capital letter is only used at the beginning of commands involving capital Greek letters; all other letters in commands are lowercase.
+Notes for screen reader users: When reading through the Math AutoCorrect codes and instructions to produce sample math expressions, you may want to use the left and right arrows to step through each code one character at a time to make sure that each character is properly understood.

-Alphabetical list of math symbols and functions along with manual keystroke commands
+Alphabetical list of math symbols and functions along with their Math AutoCorrect codes

 A